Test your homeowners insurance IQ: Winter edition | PEMCO

 Answer: 4, all of the above!

 Yep, you read that right!
-Read on to learn more about how PEMCO can cover losses due to a power outage or surge.
+Read on to learn more about how PEMCO may cover losses due to a power outage or surge, up to your policy's limits.

 Electronics damaged by power surges.
-Lightning strikes and power surges are covered by your homeowners and renter insurance.
+Lightning strikes and power surges may be covered by your homeowners or renter insurance.
 You can minimize damage by unplugging sensitive electronics like computers and TVs as part of your windstorm preparations.

 While you’re preparing your home, check your surge protectors.
-They need to be replaced every two years, or after an outage, to be effective.
+They should be replaced every two years to be most effective.
+(Tip: When you buy a surge protector, write the date on it in permanent marker.
+Then you'll know when it's time to replace it.)

 Emergency lodging and added living expenses.
-If you’re unable to stay in your home, PEMCO can help you pay the added costs of temporarily moving to rental or a hotel (including added costs for meals and extra travel expenses) while your unlivable home is repaired following a covered loss.
+If you’re unable to stay in your home, PEMCO may help you pay the added costs of temporarily moving to rental or a hotel (including costs for meals and extra travel expenses) while your unlivable home is repaired following a covered loss.

 1. Flooding